 - You can get melanoma in your eyes.

 - Over the last 30 years, more people have had skin cancer than all other cancers combined.

 “Many forms of skin cancer are highly curable with local treatments, but others, like melanoma, can advance and spread if not detected early,” says Dr. Amin.
-“Signs of skin cancer can be very subtle, so it is very important to have any new or changing skin growths or sores that don’t heal or other areas of concern checked by your physician.”
+“Signs of skin cancer can be very subtle, so it is very important to have any new or changing skin growths, sores that don’t heal or other areas of concerned checked by your physician.”

 About the Author